IlarionHalushka/ilarionhalushka.github.io/_posts/2020-06-21-Learning-Multiple-Foreign-Languages.markdown

 * translate your phone, PC.
 * listen to music.
 * watch series.
-* google using target language.
+* search in google using target language.
 * read articles.
 * if you are a fan of social media - subscribe to foreign influencers.
 * if you are a fan of video games - join foreign teams.